New Zealand families throw out about $560 worth of food each year – that's three shopping trolleys full.

 Kāpiti Coast District Council, together with 59 other councils around the country, is proud to support the Love Food Hate Waste NZ campaign.
 We’re partnering with local organisations, community groups and food waste champions to deliver food waste workshops.
-We’ll also be getting out and about across the Wellington Region with our Love Food Hate Waste stand at market days and events throughout 2016 and 2017.
+We’re also getting out and about across the Wellington Region with our Love Food Hate Waste stand at market days and events throughout 2016 and 2017.
 If you see us, please come and say 'Hi'.
-We’ll have information for you to take away, giveaways, competitions with great prizes, and you’ll be able to have a spin on our awesome 'shredding bicycle blender', courtesy of the guys at Bicycle Junction.
+We’ll have information for you to take away, giveaways, competitions with great prizes, and you’ll be able to have a spin on our awesome 'bicycle blender', courtesy of the guys at Bicycle Junction.

 If you're keen to help spread the Love Food Hate Waste message in Kāpiti, we’d love to hear from you!
 Please get in touch with Katharina at email@example.com.